 Mental exercises challenge the brain, strengthen it, and build endurance.
 They also strengthen the concentration and the memory.

-3. Certain video games can also challenge your mind and brain, as well as games that require you to use your memory or plan ahead, such as Sudoku or chess.
+3. Certain video games can also challenge your mind and brain and require you to use your memory or plan ahead, such as Sudoku or chess.

-4. Physical exercises are important not only for the body, but also for the brain, since they send more oxygen and blood to the brain.
+4. Physical exercises are important for the body and the brain since they send more oxygen and blood to the brain.

-6. Rather than dividing your attention between work and daydreaming, reading a book and watching TV, doing your homework and listening to music, focus on one thing only.
+6. Instead of dividing your attention between work and daydreaming, reading a book and watching TV, doing your homework, and listening to music, focus only on one thing.

-Don’t try to do so all day long, because you will fail and get disappointed.
-Rather, focus on one thing for a few minutes at a time, and gradually extend the time you practice this exercise.
+Don’t try to do so all day long, as you will fail and be disappointed.
+Rather, focus on one thing for a few minutes at a time and gradually extend the time you practice this exercise.

 7. Challenge yourself to do things you never did before, but use caution and common sense.